 Looking to trade the snow in Chicago for the year-round sunshine of Houston?
 Along with the balmy weather, there are so many reasons why moving from Chicago to Houston is super common!
 This Gulf Coast Texas city offers unbelievable affordability, a great job market, stellar schools, and an infinite list of fun stuff to do!
 As the most culturally & ethnically diverse metropolis in the state, Houston offers a vibrant, high quality of life.
 But before you start boxing up your belongings in Chi-Town, check out our handy guide comparing the Windy City and Space City.
+And also take a look at the top-rated moving companies in Chicago and Houston that can make the long-distance relocation much more stress-free.

 What to Know About Moving from Chicago to Houston